Origin of yield stress and mechanical plasticity in model biological tissues: Discussion

 We studied the response of tissue monolayers to external quasi-static shear stress in the long-term steady-shear regime.
 For a tissue monolayer initially in a fluid state, it behaves like a yield-stress material in the shear buildup regime but eventually enters a marginalphase in the long-term steady shear regime.
 Incorporating the coexistence phase into to the SGR model, we elucidated the discrepancy between the rigidity transition and the yield stress transition observed in the Vertex model under simple shear.

-Besides the yield stress, tissue plasticity is also reflected in avalanches of plastic rearrangement.
+Besides the yield stress, tissue plasticity is also reflected in avalanches of plastic rearrangements. {Understanding those local rearrangements would help reveal the mechanism of mechanical homeostasis and reparation in biological tissue}.
 By studying the dynamics of tissue avalanches, we observed a universal propagation mechanism of plastic events that is independent of the shape index $p_0$ and has two preferred directions, with the direction of the external shear being the one with faster propagation.
-The rearrangement probability $\phi$ studied here is closely related to, but not identical with, the stress redistribution predicted by elastoplastic models \cite{picard2004elastoplastic,Popovic_2021} or the strain field due to rearrangement \cite{zhang2021interplay}.
+The rearrangement probability $\phi$ studied here is closely related to, but not identical with, the stress redistribution predicted by elastoplastic models ~\cite{picard2004elastoplastic,Popovic_2021} or the strain field due to rearrangement ~\cite{zhang2021interplay}.
 Instead, $\phi$ captured the interplay between stress redistribution and spatial distribution of weak spots.
-Since most edges that participated in T1 transition in our system orient at $-\pi/4$ with respect to the horizontal (Fig.\ref{T1 orient}), the positive shear stress is expected to symmetrically redistribute along the horizontal and vertical directions \cite{Popovic_2021}.
+Since most edges that participated in T1 transition in our system orient at $-\pi/4$ with respect to the horizontal (Fig.\ref{T1 orient}), the positive shear stress is expected to symmetrically redistribute along the horizontal and vertical directions ~\cite{Popovic_2021}.
 Although $\phi$ does propagate mainly in the horizontal and vertical directions, it does not possess the vertical-horizontal symmetry seen in stress redistribution or in the strain field.
-This difference arises from highly heterogeneity and anisotropic in the spatial distribution of weak spots.
+This difference arises from highly heterogeneity and anisotropic in the spatial distribution of weak spots. {The rearrangement dynamics studied in this work could help identify regions where rearrangements are anticipated in the near future.
+Predictions based on our analysis are most reliable in systems where external forces dominate cellular activity or under quasi-static conditions.
+In these scenarios, rearrangements occur systematically, driven solely by stress redistribution from regions of high stress to relax global stress.
+Conversely, in systems with high cellular activity, rearrangements happen randomly due to the stochastic motion of cells, blurring the impact of stress redistribution.
+Although capturing avalanches experimentally is challenging due to the competition between various timescales in active tissue, tracking the spatiotemporal evolution of local rearrangements is feasible within timescales where activities such as cell division are negligible.
+Such experiments could provide valuable evidence to support our analysis of rearrangement dynamics.
+One such experiment is the fracturing of Trichoplax Adhaerens, during which regions with significant non-affine motion exhibit spatial correlations along the direction of the driving shear force ~\cite{Prakash_2021}.}